IgorPrihodko/Spring-Hello-world/README.md

-# Spring 4 and Hibernate 5 integration example using annotations
+# Online-shop.
+Spring MVC and Hibernate

-Example of java application showing the integration of Spring 4 and hibernate 5.
-It explains how to configure Hibernate 5 and Spring 4 along with transaction manager to perform database operations.
+Simple online shop, without pretty views, but with good backend.
 All configurations are done in java classes using annotations.

 # Technology Stack
 - Spring Framework – 4.3.4.RELEASE
+- Hibernate 5
-- Database – HSQLDB
+- Database – MySQL
 - JDK 8

-Refer complete description at [Spring 4 and Hibernate 5 integration example](http://www.bytestree.com/hibernate/spring-4-hibernate-5-example/)